openstack/swift/doc/source/overview_architecture.rst

 that include the total number of objects, and total storage usage for that container.

-For more detailed information about the container server, see :doc:`container`

 --------------
 Account Server
 --------------

 The Account Server is very similar to the Container Server, excepting that it is responsible for listings of containers rather than objects.

-For more detailed information about the account server see :doc:`account`

 -----------
 Replication